Area rigidity for the equatorial disk in the ball: Introduction

 Moreover, the equality holds if, and only if, $\Sigma^k$ is contained in a $k$-dimensional plane in $\mathbb{R}^{n}$. } \end{theorem} This result is the free boundary analogue of a classical result about closed minimal surfaces in the round sphere $\mathbb{S}^{n}$.
 Namely, \begin{theorem} \textit{ There exists $\varepsilon(k,n)>0$ so that whenever $\Sigma^k$ is a $k$-dimensional minimal surface in $\mathbb{S}^{n}$ which is not totally geodesic, then

 } \end{theorem} Despite the proofs of Theorem 1.1 and Theorem 1.2 both explore a monotonicity principle for minimal surfaces, they are quite different.
-Theorem 1.2, for instance, is only an application of the Monotonicity Formula for minimal surfaces together with the smooth version of Allard's Regularity Theorem: \begin{theorem}[Allard] There exist $\epsilon(k,n)>0$, $C>0$ and $r_0>0$ so that whenever $\Sigma$ is a $k-$dimensional minimal surface in $\mathbb{R}^{n+1}$ satisfying
+Theorem 1.2, for instance, is only an application of the Monotonicity Formula for minimal surfaces together with the following smooth version of Allard's Regularity Theorem: \begin{theorem}[Allard] There exist $\epsilon(k,n)>0$, $C>0$ and $r_0>0$ so that whenever $\Sigma$ is a $k-$dimensional minimal surface in $\mathbb{R}^{n+1}$ whose density satisfies

 for every $x\in\Sigma$ and every $r<r_0$, then